Rynchodon/ARMS/Player Readme.txt

 <LANDED> grid is landed
 <PLAYER> A player is controlling grid
 <GET_OUT_OF_SEAT> Autopilot cannot disconnect a connector or landing gear while a player is in a seat.

-[h1]More Information[/h1]
-To reset the Autopilot: disable "Control Thrusters", wait a second, turn it back on.
-If you reset the Autopilot while landed, it will not separate before moving.

-In order for Autopilot to control a grid, it must have a gyroscope, have thrusters in every direction, must not be currently controlled, and must have an owner (NPC is OK).

-All commands are in the display name of a Remote Control block.
-[] All commands are contained within a single set of square brackets
-<> Do not use angle brackets in your Remote Control's name
-:; Commands are separated by colons and/or semicolons Variables P and V affect all destinations that come after Interpreter ignores all spaces
-Aa Interpreter is case insensitve

-All distances and coordinates are in metres, speed is in metres per second If there are multiple Remote Controls with commands, one will be picked arbitrarily.
-The direction that the Remote Control is facing is the direction the ship will fly in.
-When the end of the commands is reached, Autopilot will start back at the first command.
 </discussion>

 [h1]Antenna Relay and Radar[/h1]